 Representations Regarding Deliverables.

 By submitting a Deliverable, Contractor represents that, to the best of its knowledge, it has met the Specifications in this Agreement, including applicable DEDs and Acceptance Criteria and all Exhibits thereto.
 By giving its Acceptance of a Deliverable, the Consortium represents only that it has reviewed the Deliverable and detected no Deficiencies of sufficient gravity to defeat or substantially threaten the attainment of those objectives and to warrant the withholding of Acceptance for the Work completed.
-The Consortium’s Acceptance of a Deliverable does not discharge any of Contractor’s responsibilities for comprehensiveness, effectiveness or conformance of the Deliverables and Services, as a whole, to the Specifications.
+The Consortium’s Acceptance of a Deliverable does not discharge any of Contractor’s responsibilities for comprehensiveness, effectiveness or conformance of the Deliverables and Services, as a whole, to the Specifications, relating to Contractor’s obligations under Section 11 of this Agreement.

 Contractor Report to Consortium Board of Directors.